enrian/accountingjs-rails/README.md

+*Accounting.js bumped to v0.4.1 and updated as per [this PR](https://github.com/openexchangerates/accounting.js/pull/57)*

 # Accounting.js is a tiny JavaScript library for number, money and currency formatting

 Provides an easy-to-use Rails 3.1 asset for [Accounting.js](http://josscrowcroft.github.com/accounting.js/)